 iii.
-Until all temporary sediment or erosion control structures have been removed and reclaimed or until such structures are brought under an approved reclamation plan and $\frac{bond}{financial}$ assurance by a new operator.
+Until all temporary sediment or erosion control structures have been removed and reclaimed or until such structures are brought under an approved reclamation plan and $\frac{bond-financial assurance}{bond-financial assurance}$ by a new operator.

-d.
-If an operator provides part of a mine's financial assurance through a corporate guarantee, then the corporate guarantee shall be released prior to any other type of financial assurance being released.
-Other types of financial assurance may only be released after the corporate guarantee has been completely released. ()
+d.11.
+If an operator provides part of a mine's their financial assurance through a corporate guarantee, then the corporate guarantee will be released prior to any other type of financial assurance being released.
+Other types of financial assurance will only be released after the corporate guarantee has been completely released. ()

-0710.
+0711.
 Cooperative Agreements.
 The director may through private conference, conciliation, and persuasion reach a cooperative agreement with the operator to correct deficiencies in complying with the reclamation plan and thereby postpone action to forfeit the bond-financial assurance and cancel the reclamation plan if all deficiencies are satisfactorily corrected within the time specified by the cooperative agreement.
-(11 1 89)()
+(11-1-89)()

-08. Bonding Rate.
+O8.
+Bonding Rate.
 An operator may petition the director for a change in the initial bond rate.
 The director will review the petition, and if satisfied with the information presented, a special bond rate will be set based upon the estimated cost that the director would incur should a forfeiture of bond occur and it became necessary for the director, through contracting with a third party, to complete reclamation to the standards established in the plan.
-(11-1-89)
+(11 1 89)